josevl6/LeafLet-Web-Mapping/README.md

 # LeafLet-Web-Mapping
-Using Plotly to map web data.
+Using LeafLet to map web data.